Heather Wakelee

-Heather A. Wakelee is a professor of oncology at Stanford University Medical Center.
+Heather A. Wakelee is Deputy Director of the Stanford Cancer Institute and is the Division Chief of Medical Oncology Stanford University Medical Center.
 Her research focuses on lung cancer.

-Wakelee received a Bachelor's degree in molecular biology from Princeton University in 1992 and MD from Johns Hopkins University in 1996.
+Wakelee received a bachelor's degree in molecular biology from Princeton University in 1992 and MD from Johns Hopkins University in 1996.
 She is a member of Alpha Omega Alpha.
 She served as an intern, as a resident in internal medicine, and as a fellow in oncology at Stanford from 1996 to 2003.
 She was appointed as a staff physician in 2003.

 Wakelee is an author on over 180 papers related to cancer research.
 In 2003, she was given a Merit Award from the American Society of Clinical Oncology.

 She is the lead investigator on the ECOG-ARIN clinical trials group at Stanford, and was given a Young Investigator Award from ECOG-ARIN in 2015.
 She serves on the board of directors of the International Association for the Study of Lung Cancer.